NNPDF/pinecards/README.md

 ## Prerequisites
 To successfully generate an APPLgrid, the following packages are required:

+* ROOT, which can downloaded from <https://root.cern.ch>.
+Follow the instructions there, in particular pay attention to sourcing `thisroot.sh`, if this is needed in your case.
+* `ninja` and `meson`, which are required to build `applgridphoton`.
+Both packages can be installed using pip.
+Make sure you use a recent version of both.
-* the modfied version of **APPLgrid** available in the `applgridphoton` folder, which must be compiled and installed, so that its programs are found in `PATH`.
+* The modfied version of **APPLgrid** available in the `applgridphoton` folder, which must be compiled and installed.
 Use the following commands:

       cd applgridphoton
       meson build -Dprefix=${prefix} -Dlibdir=lib
       cd build
       ninja && ninja install

-  Make sure that `${prefix}` points to the proper installation directory.
+  Make sure that `${prefix}` points to the proper installation directory, and that `PATH` includes `${prefix}/bin`, where the binaries are installed.
+Finally, make sure to also export/update `PKG_CONFIG_PATH` to `${prefix}/lib/pkgconfig`, so that the library and header can be found by `mg5_aMC`.
 * the modified version of **Madgraph/MC@NLO**
   (*https://code.launchpad.net/~amcblast/+junk/3.0.2*) installable as `bzr branch lp:~amcblast/+junk/3.0.2` (bazaar is available from